 Key Takeaways:

-- Compliance is non-negotiable - TCPA fines and reputation damage far outweigh any short-term gains
+- Compliance is non-negotiable — TCPA fines and the surge in class action lawsuits far outweigh any short-term gains.

-- Integrate with other channels - SMS works best as part of a unified notification strategy
+- Integrate with other channels — SMS works best as part of a unified notification strategy, with RCS as a growing complement.

 By following these best practices, you can build an SMS notification program that drives engagement, conversions, and customer satisfaction while maintaining compliance and protecting your brand reputation.